Dinosaurs become extinct

 As the continents continued to drift apart, plate tectonics caused a lot of volcanoes.
 Some continents ran into each other: about 60 million years ago California ran into North America, causing the Rocky Mountains.

-The Tertiary period ended with the planet getting cool enough to cause the last big Ice Age, about 1.8 million years ago.
+Finally, the Tertiary period ended.
+The planet got cool enough to cause the last big Ice Age, about 1.8 million years ago.
 The next age is the age we’re still in now; we call it the Quaternary period.

 Learn by doing: find these mountain ranges on a globe or map